fauna/fauna-js/README.md

 const client = new Client({ endpoint: endpoints.preview });
 ```

-The following snippet uses the client object, just created inthe previous example, to execute queries in Fauna.
+The following snippet uses the client object, just created in the previous example, to execute queries in Fauna.

 ```typescript
 (async () => {